Arctic Monkeys: 2002–2005: Early years and record deal

 Arctic Monkeys were formed in mid-2002 by friends Alex Turner, Matt Helders, and Andy Nicholson (who left the band shortly after their debut album, Whatever People Say I Am, That's What I'm Not, was released).
 Turner and Helders were neighbours and close friends, and they met Nicholson in secondary school.
 Turner, who had grown up in a musical household as his father was a music teacher, played guitar in the then-instrumental-only band, with Helders on drums, Nicholson on bass and a new band member, Jamie Cook, as a second guitarist.
-In 2005, Turner said they took their name from a band that Helders' dad played in during the 1970s: "He passed it down from generation to generation, like a recipe."
 Initially, Turner was reluctant when it came to being the lead singer.
 As time passed, Turner became the lead singer and frontman of the band as he had "a thing for words", according to Helders.

 The band began rehearsing at Yellow Arch Studios in Neepsend, and played its first gig on 13 June 2003 at The Grapes in Sheffield city centre.
 After a few performances in 2003, the band began to record demos at 2fly studios in Sheffield.
 18 songs were demoed in all and the collection, now known as Beneath the Boardwalk, was burned onto CDs to give away at gigs, which were promptly file-shared amongst fans.
 The name Beneath the Boardwalk originated when the first batch of demos were sent around.
 The first sender, wanting to classify the demos, named them after where he received them, the Boardwalk.
 Slowly, as more demos were spread, they were all classified under this name.
 This has led to many people falsely believing that Beneath the Boardwalk was an early album, or that the early demos were all released under this title.
 The group did not mind the distribution, saying "we never made those demos to make money or anything.
 We were giving them away free anyway – that was a better way for people to hear them."